 “The team started out with a vision to build an amazing platform.
 They have learned from their early success, have evolved the vision into building a great product and are now ready to scale.
 The technology is real, the TAM is significant and the team plays to win,” said board member, Tom Meredith when asked about the hires.

-Molecula is a Data Virtualization company that enable humans and machines to make better decisions.
-Enterprises trust Molecula’s Data Virtualization platform to enable instantaneous, secure access to large, fragmented, and geographically dispersed datasets to support the most demanding Machine Learning (ML) and Artificial Intelligence (AI) workloads.
-Built on Pilosa, the open source project, their core technology is used by over 1650 organizations globally and provides a novel way to make data AI ready.
+Molecula is a Data Virtualization company that enables humans and machines to make better decisions.
+Enterprises trust Molecula’s Data Virtualization platform to enable instantaneous, secure access to large, fragmented, and geographically dispersed datasets to support the most demanding Advanced Analytics and Machine Learning workloads.
+Built on Pilosa, the open source project, their core technology has been used by over 1,800 organizations globally and provides a novel way to make data AI ready.

-Molecula is headquartered in Austin, Texas, and was founded in 2017 with a commitment to building community-driven, open source software that unlocks the full power of AI.
+Molecula is headquartered in Austin, Texas, and was founded in 2017 with a commitment to building community-driven, software that unlocks the full power of AI.